SyncfusionExamples/How-to-bind-data-table-to-wpf-datagrid/README.md

 ### Binding ItemsSource in XAML

-In the main page, add the necessary XML namespace to use `SfDataGrid` control, set the DataContext of the window to the `ViewModel` class, and bind the `ItemsSource` of `SfDataGrid` with the `DataTableCollection`.
+In the main page, add the necessary XML namespace to use `DataGrid` control, set the DataContext of the window to the `ViewModel` class, and bind the `ItemsSource` of `DataGrid` with the `DataTableCollection`.

 ``` xml
 <Window x:Class="SfDataGridDemo.MainWindow"